 Definitions for employee engagement vary from expert to expert.
 For example, Claire Schooley, Principal Analyst for Forrester Research Inc., in a webinar with the Human Capital Institute, defined engaged employees as those who “… are willing to devote extra time to their jobs to increase the company’s reputation with customers, translating into better customer service.”
-Whereas, Gartner, states that, “A variety of different factors make up employee engagement, such as organization employee fit, direct manager-employee fit, job fit, motivation, energy, dedication, organizational support, work life balance, and belief in strategy and values.”
+Whereas, Gartner, states that, “A variety of different factors make up employee engagement, such as organisation employee fit, direct manager-employee fit, job fit, motivation, energy, dedication, organisational support, work life balance, and belief in strategy and values.”

 Despite the differing interpretations, what’s common throughout all current research is that engaged employees not only do a better job than their disengaged counterparts, but they bring other valuable rewards to a business, including increased revenue, lower turnover and ROI.

 “Employees with higher levels of engagement care more about customers,” reports Gartner.
 “It is not surprising, therefore, that many organisations have discovered that employee engagement scores correlate strongly with customer satisfaction scores.”
 In fact, a 2012 Gallup study found that there were multiple benefits to employee engagement, such as: